calroc/Thun/docs/with_sympy.rst

-I’m not sure how to implement these kinds of thunks.
+I'm not sure how to implement these kinds of thunks.
 I think you have to have support in the interpreter, or you have to modify all of the functions like ``dup`` to check for thunks in their inputs.